companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 `http://api.chs-dev.internal:18553/psc-discrepancy-reports`

-This URL can be used to create a new PSC Discrepancy Report via a POST request and the following request body:
+This URL can be used to create a new PSC Discrepancy Report via a __POST__ request and the following request body:
 ```json
 {
   "obliged_entity_contact_name" : "John Smith"
 }
 ```

-`http://api.chs-dev.internal:18553/psc-discrepancy-reports/{report-id}` can then be used to update the report with any combination the following fields:
+`http://api.chs-dev.internal:18553/psc-discrepancy-reports/{report-id}` can then be used to update the report (via a __PUT__ request) with any combination the following fields:
 ```json
 {
     "etag": "724a80e7235c29a4fa1c849bef36198b3c220561",